jundalisay/superb/content/en/maharlika/metaphysics/democracy-is-bad.md

 ## Maharlika was Already Democratic

-Thus, democracy is already the natural state of Maharlika.
+Because of its topography, democracy is already the natural state of Maharlika.
 As an archipelago, it is similar to the Greek islands with many Greek tribes such as the Spartans, Athenians, Helotes, and the Thebans.
 - Manila could be compared to Athens as the commercial and political center
 - The Tausug or the Ifugaos could be compared to the warlike, but principled Spartans